What We Do

 With support from CDTech, the Community Planning Program at Los Angeles Trade Technical College saw a student enrollment retention rate of 93% in the 2014-2015 academic year.

-Our Community Engagement team outreached to over 7,500 residents in the last year, connecting them with economic opportunities and engaging residents in dialogues to advocate for sustainable communities.
+Our Community Engagement team has reached over 15% of residents in the Vermont Square and Vernon Central communities in the last year.
+That translates to knocking on 5,800 doors and connecting residents with economic opportunities and engaging in dialogues to advocate for sustainable communities.

 Our Leadership Team